allure-framework/allure-js/packages/allure-playwright/README.md

 ## Usage

-Just specify `allure-playwright` as the reporter in the Playwright configuration file:
+Add `allure-playwright` as the reporter in the Playwright configuration file:

 ```js
 import { defineConfig } from '@playwright/test';